Topological quantum memory interfacing atomic and superconducting qubits: Conclusion

-In summary, we have proposed a hybrid system consists of a TQM with cold atoms and a superconducting qubit, which combines the advantages of both the noise resistance of topological qubits and the scalability of superconducting qubits.
-In particularly, by introducing a quantum optomechanical setup, we have demonstrated that the superconducting qubit state can be efficiently transferred into the TSQ.
+In summary, we have proposed a hybrid implementation of a TQM for both atomic and superconducting qubits, which can combine the advantages of both the noise resistance of the topological qubits and the scalability of the superconducting qubits.
+In particular, by introducing a quantum opto-electro-mechanical interface, we have demonstrated that the superconducting qubit state can be efficiently transferred into the TSQ.

-This work was supported by the NFRPC (No. 2013CB921804, No. 2011CBA00302, No. 2011CB922104, No. 2009CB929204 and 2012CB921604), the NSFC (No. 11004065, No. 11125417, No. 11105136, No. 11074043, and No. 11274069), the PCSIRT, the Chinese PRF (No. 20110490829), the GRF (No. HKU7058/11P), and the CRF (No. HKU-8/11G) of the RGC of Hong Kong.
+This work was supported by the NFRPC (Grants No. 2013CB921804 and No. 2012CB921604), the NSFC (Grants No. 11474153, No. 11274069, No. 11474064, NO. 61435007, and NO. 11474177), the PCSIRT (Grant No. IRT1243), and the RGC of Hong Kong (HKU173051/14P and HKU173055/15P).